anu-rock/anurock.dev/src/pages/updates/posts/introducing-anurock-dev.md

 **Software engineering is much bigger and harder than coding.**

 Wait!
-Aren't coding, programming, development, and software engineering one and the same?
+Aren't coding, programming, development, and engineering one and the same?
 Sorry to disappoint you: they are not!

 Without reinventing the difference in my own words, I'll just reference a quote from the book [Software Engineering at Google](https://www.goodreads.com/en/book/show/48816586-software-engineering-at-google):